sudhishmk/tektonlearning/README.md

-# Prerequisites for the 15-Day Tekton Expertise Plan
+# 15-Day Tekton Expertise Plan

 Welcome to the 15-day journey to becoming a Tekton expert!
 This guide will ensure you have all the necessary knowledge, tools, and configurations in place before you begin.
 A little preparation now will allow you to focus entirely on Tekton's concepts and practices each day.